-You’ve taken all the detailed measures, done all the searches for the best house, and you’ve negotiated and made arrangements to get the house inspected to finalize the buying process.
+You’ve taken all the detailed measures, and done all the searches for the best house.
+You’ve negotiated and made arrangements to get the house inspected to finalize the buying process.
 Now you are entering the real estate market again, less than two years later, but this time as a seller.

 Do you know there is a tax penalty for selling a house before 2 years?
 Read on to learn about the penalty for selling a house within two years.

 If you sell your home before you’ve owned it for at least two years, you’re less likely to earn much of a profit when it sells.
 That may not necessarily be the case if you opt to sell the property at a higher price than the purchase price, but you still won’t maximize potential profits.

 When you buy a home, you pay funds that are applied directly to the home loan’s interest.
 That is why you will need some time to build equity in the property during your loan term, regardless of the payment amount.
 In addition, if you get assistance from a real estate agent to sell the property.
 You will need additional funds for agent fees and commission.

 Ideally, your home’s value will have increased from the date you bought it.
 Otherwise, if your home lost value, you run the risk of selling it at a loss.

 Capital gains are the increases in the value of a property from the date it was purchased.
 For instance, if a property was purchased for $150,000 and later sold for $210,000, the total capital gain on that property is $60,000.
 If the capital gains amount exceeds the threshold, you will be asked to pay taxes.